 Michelle de Valois

 Michelle de Valois was born on either January 11 or 12, 1395 at the Hôtel de Saint-Pol in Paris.
 She was the daughter of Charles VI and his queen Isabeau of Bavaria.
-She was named after Saint Michael, the patron saint of France.
+She was named after Saint Michael, one of the patron saints of France.
 Her father had recently visited the shrine of Mont-Saint-Michel on pilgrimage just before she was born.

 Michelle was given the education of a woman of her status.
 Due to her father’s mental illness, she may have experienced some instability in her early life.
 But her mother was very close to her children and bought them many toys, clothes and gifts.
 When she wasn’t with her children, Isabeau wrote them letters and when plague broke out, she ensured they were sent to safety in the countryside, away from the contagion.